nakuljain2011/Web-Server-using-Java/README.md

 ---

-Run the Server
+Run the Server:

 java Server

-Run the Client
+Run the Client:

 java Client